-- One member nominated by the American Society of Civil Engineers, or its successor organization, who has expertise in civil engineering management and oversight. - One member nominated by the Institute of Electrical and Electronic Engineers (IEEE), or its successor organization, who has expertise in electrical engineering management and oversight. - One member nominated by the American Institute of Certified Public Accountants, or its successor organization, who has expertise in audit or financial oversight. - One member nominated by the Association for Budgeting & Financial Management section of the American Society for Public Administration, or its successor section or organization, who has expertise in municipal finance. - One member nominated by the Project Management Institute, or its successor organization, who has expertise in construction project management.
+- The American Society of Civil Engineers, or its successor organization, is represented by one member who has expertise in civil engineering management and oversight. - The Institute of Electrical and Electronic Engineers (IEEE), or its successor organization, is represented by one member who has expertise in electrical engineering management and oversight. - The American Institute of Certified Public Accountants, or its successor organization, is represented by one member who has expertise in audit or financial oversight. - The Association for Budgeting & Financial Management section of the American Society for Public Administration, or its successor organization, is represented by one member who has expertise in municipal finance.

-• Two members nominated by the League of Women Voters, Bay Area, or its successor organization or chapter.
+- The Project Management Institute, or its successor organization, is represented by one member who has expertise in construction project management. - The League of Women Voters, Bay Area, or its successor organization or chapter is represented by two members.